manjaroman2/pressuresim_sdl3_gpu_examples/README.md

 fortunately provided by Microsoft, and set the missing env vars in cmake.
 I recommend something like this: `$ cmake -S . -B build -DSDLSHADERCROSS_DXC=ON -DDirectXShaderCompiler_INCLUDE_PATH=external/linux_dxc/include -DDirectXShaderCompiler_dxcompiler_LIBRARY=external/linux_dxc/lib/libdxcompiler. so -DDirectXShaderCompiler_dxil_LIBRARY=external/linux_dxc/lib/libdxil.so`

-You can now use ./compile-shaders.sh, there is also 'libSDL3_shadercross', which can be linked to.
+You can now use ./compile-shaders.sh, there is also 'libSDL3_shadercross', which can be linked, to compile shaders at runtime.

+Use ./compile-gcc-and-run.sh to study the example.